 |Full-time internship (32-35 hours/week)||6 credits|| Aix-en-Provence, France

 Fields: Internships are available in the following fields.
-Please contact the U.S. Office of Admissions for the most current list of internship site offerings.
+Reach out to the U.S. Office of Admissions for previous and current examples of internship placement opportunities.

 |Community Management||Public Relations|